TeamViewer: macOS Client Setup

 Post-Uninstallation Script:

-the 'mac_teamviewer_uninstaller.sh' script uninstalls TeamViewer if an association or deployment no longer exists.
+The 'mac_teamviewer_uninstaller.sh' script uninstalls TeamViewer if an association or deployment no longer exists.